cohenchris/webserver_honeypot/README.md

 - Lures attackers
   - Fake SSL server keys and RSA private keys located in the server
   - Fake README.md, keys, and icons files in root directory makes it look like the web server is inadvertently serving the parent directory of the root
+  - Fake python web server that makes it look like it's running the server